 Niger-Congo, with approximately 1,350 - 1,650 languages is the largest of the four; it is also the largest language family in the world.
 The Niger-Congo languages inhabit Western, Central, Eastern and Southern Africa.
-The most widely spoken languages of Africa, Swahili (100 million), Hausa (38 million), Yoruba (20 million), Amharic (20 million), Igbo (21 million), and Fula (13 million) all belong to the Niger-Congo family.
+The most widely spoken languages of Africa, Swahili (200 million), Yoruba (45 million), Igbo (30 million), and Fula (35 million) all belong to the Niger-Congo family.

-The next largest family is Afroasiatic with about 200 - 300 member languages in Africa The Afroasiatic languages in Africa are found mainly in the Northern regions of Africa, including: northern Nigeria, southern Niger, Somalia, and in the North African countries of Morocco, Algeria, Tunisia, etc.
+The next largest family is Afroasiatic with about 200 - 300 member languages in Africa The Afroasiatic languages in Africa are found mainly in the Northern regions of Africa, including: northern Nigeria (Hausa), southern Niger, Somalia, Ethiopia, Eritrea, and in the North African countries of Morocco, Algeria, Tunisia, etc.

 Next in size is the Nilo-Saharan family with about 80 languages.
 These occupy Eastern Africa and the North Eastern region of Africa, namely: Uganda, Tanzania, Kenya, Chad, the Sudan, etc.

 Last but not least is the Khoisan family with between 40 - 70 members.
 Believed to be the oldest of the four language families, it is the smallest of the four and is found mainly in Southern Africa.

 The population numbers given here are approximations from various population census statistics.